project-alice-assistant/ProjectAliceSkills/PublishedModules/philipp2310/BringShoppingList/README.md

   - en
   - de
 - Requirements:
-  - An account for Bring! https://getbring.com/
+  - An account for Bring! https://getbring.com/.
+Module settings will ask for uuid and list uuid.
+Ignore these and simply enter your email and password, the two other settings will be automagically fetched